 When a User Group is on the decline, such User Group will strive to ensure an orderly transition of the remaining members to different User Groups or projects without undue burden or difficulty.

-Section 2
+Section 2, Terminal Membership List

-2a.
-Terminal Membership Terminal Membership exists when the User Group has decided to sunset its software and move to another solution.
+Terminal Membership exists when the User Group has decided to sunset its software and move to another solution.
 The User Group must vote to approve the Terminal Membership list, which will include all those members currently active at that time.
 This list will be shared with the Board to assist in determining the process for sunsetting such User Group.

-2b.
-Membership Reports At least once per year, MnCCC Staff will present to the MnCCC Board and post on the website a report showing the current and peak membership of each User Group, along with any active terminal membership lists.
+Section 3, Membership Reports At least once per year, MnCCC Staff will present to the MnCCC Board and post on the website a report showing the current membership of each User Group.

-Section 3
+Section 4, Use of Funds

-3a.
-Use of Funds Funds controlled by the User Group may, if not prohibited by other rules or bylaws, be used to offset reasonable costs caused by the declining membership.
+Funds controlled by the User Group may, if not prohibited by other rules or bylaws, be used to offset reasonable costs caused by the declining membership.
 Although not limited to this use, the quintessential example of a cost caused by declining membership is when a contract has a minimum cost which must be divided among a smaller than expected number of members.
 User Groups are strongly encouraged to strike a balance on these costs, with neither the individual members nor the group bearing the whole impact.
 The reasonableness of the cost paid under this article will be decided by a vote of the MnCCC Board of Directors.

-Section 4, Division of Funds
+Section 5, Division of Funds